12-VidE/annotate-audio/README.md

 ### Road-Map

-1. Display 404 component when no/invalid audio source has been selected
+1. Use Web Workers to optimize audio loading
 2. Add more useful obsidian commands
 3. Follow native folder exclusion in the audio file search
 4. UI to control `chunk` (like "Aves")